Diogo Ribeiro: World map

 Ribeiro's most important work is the 1527 Padrón Real.
-There are 6 copies attributed to Ribeiro, including at the Weimar Grand Ducal Library (1527 Mundus Novus) and at the Vatican Library, in Vatican City (1529 Propaganda Map or Carta Universal).
-The layout of the map (Mapamundi) is strongly influenced by the information obtained during the Magellan-Elcano trip around the world.
+There are six copies attributed to Ribeiro, including at the Weimar Grand Ducal Library (1527 Mundus Novus) and at the Vatican Library, in Vatican City (1529 Propaganda Map or Carta Universal).
+The layout of this mappa mundi is strongly influenced by the information obtained during the Magellan-Elcano circumnavigation of the globe.

 Diogo's map delineates very precisely the coasts of Central and South America.
 It shows the whole east coast of the Americas but of the west coast only the area from Guatemala to Ecuador.
-However, neither Australia nor Antarctica appear, and the Indian subcontinent appears too small.
-The map shows, for the first time, the real extent of the Pacific Ocean.
-It also shows, for the first time in cartography, the North American coast as a continuous one (probably influenced by Estêvão Gomes's exploration in 1524/25).
+Neither Australia nor Antarctica appear, and the Indian subcontinent appears too small.
+The map shows for the first time, however, the real extent of the Pacific Ocean.
+It also shows, for the first time in cartography, the North American coast as a continuous one (probably influenced by Estêvão Gomes's explorations in 1524–1525).
 It also shows the demarcation of the Treaty of Tordesillas.